lizadams/CMAQ-WS/content/1-create-cluster/a-create-cluster/index.en.md

     ![Create cluster - name](/static/images/1-createcluster-name.png)

 * You will be prompted to provide a file.
-Select the cluster configuration file that you downloaded in step 1 above, which is titled `cluster-config-hpc7g.yaml`.
+Select the cluster configuration file that you downloaded in step 1 above, which is titled `cluster-config-hpc7g-alinux-snap-spack.yaml` or `cluster-config-hpc7g-alinux-snap-spack-no-s3.yaml`.

 4. In **Cluster**, select a VPC from your account (there should only be one available in the dropdown), and choose **Next**.